 The Preadator Sport 2 pool cue also has a four-piece butt construction designed to reduce vibrations and provide increased accuracy.

-But perhaps the most remarkable benefit of the Sport 2 pool cue is the Uni-Loc Weight Cartridge System.
+But perhaps the most remarkable benefit of it is the Uni-Loc Weight Cartridge System.
 This system comes with eight weights ranging from 0.1 to 2 ounces, allowing you to alter the feel and performance of the cue on the fly.

 - Accurate low-deflection shaft.